NitramEvad/tookayNET.github.io/index.md

 ### Current status of entry

 Entry to course consists of interviews, coding tests and a pre-course requiring completion a week prior to the course start date.
-Current progress:
+Current state of progress:

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 1. [X] Pre-course interview
 2. [X] Coding test